Strophox/tetro-tui/README.md

 > </details>

-### *Experienced players:* How does it compare to / deviate from common stacker games?
+### *Experienced players:* How does it compare to (or deviate from) common stacker games?

+> At the time of writing we implement all the most common mechanics found in the wild (and then some).
+> Groups of (e.g. gameplay) settings are bundled in a 'slot'(= settings template/profile) which allows us to provide common presets as well as our suggested defaults.
+>
 > <details>
 > <summary>
-> We put to practical use our customizability and provide many *settings slots* (profiles/templates), e.g. to simulate guideline gameplay¹/keybinds¹/graphics (¹Handling limitations may apply to your terminal);
+> See list of notable differences:
 > </summary>
 >
-> Note that the 'Default' settings slots – though they should remain very familiar – do take liberties in 'shifting mechanics closer to the platonic ideal' of a tetromino stacker game.
-This is obviously not an objective statement, in practice it just means:
->
 > **Keybinds:**
-> - Default controls set to **WASD + Arrow keys** (also preferred due to common [terminal limitations](#why-do-some-gameplay-preferences-dasarrsdf-or-some-keybinds-ctrlshiftalt-not-work-for-me)).
+> - Default controls suggested to be **WASD + Arrow keys** (reasoning: We prefer to assign movement and rotation to separate hands instead of mixing; do not use Shift key due to common [terminal limitations](#why-do-some-gameplay-preferences-dasarrsdf-or-some-keybinds-ctrlshiftalt-not-work-for-me)).
-> - Dedicated keys possible for **Rotate 180°**, **Teleport Down** ('Sonic Drop'), even Teleport Left/Right.
+> - Dedicated buttons supplied for **Rotate 180°**, **Teleport Down** ('Sonic Drop') and Teleport Left/Right.
 >
 > **Gameplay:**
-> - Default use of the flexible/intuitive/symmetrical [**Ocular Rotation** System](#experienced-players-what-is-this-ocular-rotation-system) (instead of: the quirky / sometimes asymmetrical industry default).
+> - Default rotation system suggested to be the [**Ocular Rotation** System](#experienced-players-what-is-this-ocular-rotation-system) (reasoning: Ocular is designed to be symmetrical, intuitive and flexible (in different ways) compared to the quirky / sometimes asymmetrical 'Super' Rot.Sys.).
-> - Default **Recency Randomizer** which is random but biases toward choosing less recent pieces (instead of: 'overdeterministic' 7-Bag).
+> - Default piece randomizer suggested to be a **Recency Randomizer** (reasoning: 'Recency' is biased toward 'fairly' choosing less recent pieces but still technically allowing arbitrary piece sequences, compared to the 'overdeterministic' 7-Bag).
 > - **Points (score) bonus** system is currently kept custom and simple.
 >   - '1pt for simple line clear, with increasing bonus for larger lineclears, combos, spins and perfect clears.'
->   - *Note:* 'Allspin' (instead of: preoccupation with 'T-spins'), currently no 'minis'.
+>   - *Note:* 'Allspin' without 'minis' (reasoning: we are not preoccupied with just 'T-spins').
->   - *Note:* Combos (but no additional points for 'back to back' other than existing incentives for special maneuvers).
+>   - *Note:* Combos, without 'back-to-back' (reasoning: Back-to-back incentivizes playing special maneuvers, but those already yield disproportionate score bonus by themselves).
 >   - Exact formula: `point_bonus = lineclears*lineclears * if is_spin{ 4 }else{ 1 } * if is_perfect{ 4 }else{ 1 } + (combo - 1)`
-> - Different **lock reset** limit: 'max time = 10⋅current lock delay' (instead of: 'max 15 moves with current lock delay').
+> - **Time-based lock reset limit** (reasoning: Providing a 'hard time limit before lock'(= `N`⋅current lock delay) seems more flexible/natural than 'hard move limit before lock'(=`N` 'moves').
-> - Speed/gravity/fall curve slightly less fast but very close to 'standard'.
+> - Default speed/gravity/fall curve is slightly less aggressive but very close to standard (reason: We use a simpler formula).
 >
 > **Graphics:**
-> - Chosen default palette is more pastel with **uniform perceptual brightness**.
+> - Default palette is more pastel (reasoning: Uniform perceptual brightness, 'looks pretty').
 >
 > </details>

-### *Experienced players:* And how extensive are the stacker mechanics exactly?
+>
 > <details>
 > <summary>
+> See list of <a href="https://crates.io/crates/falling-tetromino-engine">core game engine</a> mechanics:
-> See this list quoted from the <a href="https://crates.io/crates/falling-tetromino-engine">Falling Tetromino Engine</a> that powers the core game logic:
+> </summary><!--NOTE: This list is quoted from the core game engine repository.-->
-> </summary>
 >
-> In terms of advanced game mechanics the engine aims to compare with other modern tetromino stackers.
-> It should already incorporate many features desired by familiar/experienced players, such as:
 > - Available player actions:
 >     - **Move** left/right,
 >     - **Rotate** left/right/180°